Helena Morrissey, Baroness Morrissey: Career

 £47 billion of assets.
 Morrissey left Newton Investment Management in 2016.
 She has been on the board of Legal & General Investment Management and St James's Place.

 In July 2021, Morrissey joined the board of AJ Bell, before becoming chair in January 2022.
 Morrissey announced in September 2022 that she was resigning as chair of the Board.

+In June 2022 it was reported Morrissey resigned as director at the Foreign Commonwealth and Development Office, a paid role to provide "strategic leadership" and "advice on performance and delivery".
+She agreed to leave having been told by Liz Truss, then foreign secretary, her position was untenable following criticism of then Prime Minister Boris Johnson for what Morrissey perceived as a lack of genuine contrition following the "Partygate" scandal.